mmuratarat/mmuratarat.github.io/_pages/faq.md

 Let the discrete random variable $X$ denote the number of times an event occurs in an interval of time (or space).
 An event can occur $0, 1, 2, \dots$ times in an interval.
 The average number of events in an interval is designated as $\mu$. $\mu$ is the event rate, also called the *rate parameter*.

 The Poisson distribution has a single parameter, $\mu$.
-The PDF of a Poisson distribution is defined as:
+The probability distribution function of a Poisson distribution is defined as:

 $$
 f(X = x; \mu) = \frac{\mu^{x} e^{-\mu}}{x!},\,\,\,\, x = 0,1,2,...\text{ and } \mu > 0
 $$

-which gives the probability of X events occur in an interval.
+which gives the probability of $X$ events occur in an interval.
 Expected value of this distribution, $E(X) = \mu$ and the variance, $Var(X) = \mu$.

-We can find an estimator of $\mu$ using MLE approach.
+We can find an estimator of $\mu$ using Maximum Likelihood Estimation approach.
 Let's write down the log-likelihood function of Poisson distribution:

 $$
 \begin{split}